near/docs/docs/roles/developer/examples/nearlib/examples.md

 ---
 id: examples
-title: nearlib examples
+title: Examples using nearlib
 sidebar_label: Examples
 ---

-## overview
+## Overview

 This page includes several examples of using `nearlib` presented as a collection of code snippets.